ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/device-to-awsiot.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 The reason why we use AWS IoT is for the sake of "being connected to the cloud".
 When we are connected to the cloud, we are able to communicate with our device "through the cloud", meaning from anywhere we want!
 That is.. if we have the right certificates on our local machine.
-Authentication works based on the certificates that the connecting device presents to AWS IoT, afterwards AWS Iot checks which policies are attached to those certificates to grant it specific authorisations
+Authentication works based on the certificates that the connecting device presents to AWS IoT, afterwards AWS Iot checks which policies are attached to those certificates to grant it specific authorisations.

 ###### Authentication: certificates
 When registering "a thing" on AWS IoT, it generates some important certificates for us.
 These are our credentials when we try to communicate with AWS IoT to access our "thing".